 Using a blockchain we plan to run a decentralised financial system with low overheads, executing instant, cheap transactions directly between users.

 We can use face and voice recognition to create core digital identities for all participants.
-For users without ID, this is enough to open a basic BABB account.
+For users without ID, this is enough to open a wallet.

 "Banking the unbanked" represents a $380 billion opportunity.